It's amazing that such tiny birds, about 20 cm long, can be so aggressive, annoying, and noisy.

 What Is The Best Way To Get Rid Of Starlings?

-How Do You Get Rid Of Starlings And Keep Birds?
+How Do You Get Rid Of Starlings And Keep The Other Birds?

 The priority is preventing them from feeding on your bird food.
-When you cut access to food, they'll have no business bothering birds in your backyard.
-Therefore, as we mentioned earlier, get a starling-proof bird feeder.
+When you cut access to food, they'll have no business bothering birds in your backyard; therefore, get a starling-proof bird feeder.

 Hence, make it difficult for starlings but allow other birds to eat by reducing the size of perches and installing upside-down suet feeders.
 Starlings hate that.